thinkitdata/neets/README.md

 # Navy Electricity & Electronics Training Series

 ![NEETS](https://github.com/thinkitdata/neets/blob/master/neets.png)
-## Modules 1 - 24 are basically the text books of the US Navy's Advanced Electronics training curriculum
+## Modules 1 - 24 are the text books of the US Navy's Advanced Electronics training curriculum
 <a href="Mod01 - Matter Energy and DC.pdf">Module 1</a> - Introduction to Matter, Energy, and Direct Current
 <br><a href="Mod02 - AC and Transformers.pdf">Module 2</a> -&nbsp;Introduction to Alternating Current and Transformers<br />
 <a href="Mod03 - Circuit Protection Control and Measurement.pdf">Module 3</a> - Introduction to Circuit Protection, Control, and Measurement<br />